Required documents for re-entering the United States in J-1 status

 - It may be more difficult to obtain a renewal of your entry visa if you are engaged in academic training after completion of studies.
 You should be prepared to document strong ties to your home country.

 - It can be more challenging to obtain a new U.S. entry visa outside of your country of citizenship or permanent residence.
 You may be asked to apply for the visa in your home country.
-If you decide to apply for a U.S. entry visa outside of your home country, you should contact the Consulate or Embassy where you will be applying to find out if you need to provide any extra documentation.
+If you decide to apply for a U.S. entry visa outside of your home country, you should contact the US Consulate or Embassy where you will be applying to find out if you need to provide any extra documentation.

 - You may need an entry visa for countries other than your own, even if you are passing through in transit.
 Please contact the Consulate or Embassy for the country or countries that you will be visiting for more information.